JAlcocerT/JAlcocerT/content/blog/da-BI-tools.md

 - **OPENFoam**

-### Other F/OSS BI Tools

----

-## Conclusions

-Whatever technology you are using, make sure to understand how it adds values to the final users:
+Whatever BI technology you are using, make sure to understand how it adds values to the final users.

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/business-intelligence-data-analytics/" title="Concepts for BI Analytics" icon="book-open" >}}